Navid200/xDrip/docs/Nightscout/FullDisk.md

 ## Google Cloud 30GB Disk
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Nightscout on Google Cloud](./GoogleCloud.md) >> Restore a system with full disk

-If you created your setup a long time ago (August 2022) with a 10GB disk and never updated to increase the disk space to 30GB, your system will sooner or later stop to work.
+If you created your setup a long time ago (August 2022) with a 10GB disk and never updated to increase the disk space to 30GB, your system will sooner or later stop working.
+This happens because there are processes that generate logs and snapshots that occupy considerable space.
+When the disk becomes full, SSH will not work anymore.
-The best solution is to update before you run into a problem.
+The best solution is to update before the disk is full.
 <br/>

 ---